nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Marking an applicant

-1. Marking a person while all persons are being shown
+1. Marking applicants while all applicants are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list all currently `Not Done`.
+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list all currently `Not Done`.

     2. Test case: `mark 1`<br>
-       Expected: First contact is marked to `Done`.
-Details of the marked contact shown in the status message.
+       Expected: First applicant is marked to `Done`.
+Details of the marked applicant shown in the result display.

     3. Test case: `mark 0`<br>
-       Expected: No person is marked.
-Error details shown in the status message.
+       Expected: No applicant is marked.
+Error details shown in the result display stating that the index is invalid.

     4. Test case: `mark 2`, then `mark 2` again<br>
-       Expected: Second contact is marked to `Done` with the first `mark 2`.
-Details of the marked contact shown in the status message.
+       Expected: Second applicant is marked to `Done` with the first `mark 2`.
+Details of the marked applicant shown in the result display.
-                 For the second `mark 2`, no new person is marked.
-Error details shown in the status message.
+                 For the second `mark 2`, no new applicant is marked.
+Error details shown in the result display stating that an applicant that is `Done` cannot be marked.

     5. Test case: `mark 3 3`<br>
-       Expected: No person is marked.
-Error details shown in the status message.
+       Expected: No applicant is marked.
+Error details shown in the result display stating that there should not be duplicate indexes.

     6. Other incorrect mark commands to try: `mark`, `mark x` (where x is larger than the list size), `mark y` (where y is any non-positive integer)<br>
-       Expected: No person is marked.
-Error details shown in the status message.
+       Expected: No applicant is marked.
+Error messages displaying the cause of error is shown in the results display.

     7. Test case: `mark 4 5`<br>
-       Expected: Fourth and fifth contact are marked to `Done`.
-Details of the marked contacts shown in the status message.
+       Expected: Fourth and fifth applicant are marked to `Done`.
+Details of the marked applicants shown in the result display.

-2. Marking a person while a filtered list of persons are being shown
+2. Marking applicants while a filtered list of applicants are being shown

-    1. Prerequisites: Find a valid group of persons using the `find` command with appropriate inputs.
-Multiple persons in the filtered list all currently `Not Done`.
+    1. Prerequisites: Find a valid group of applicants using the `find` command with appropriate inputs.
+Multiple applicants in the filtered list all currently `Not Done`.

-    2. Test case: Utilise the same test cases in Section 1 of Marking a person<br>
+    2. Test case: Utilise the same test cases in Section 1 of Marking an applicant<br>
-       Expected: Same results as the corresponding expected test case results in Section 1 of Marking a person, while still in the filtered list.
+       Expected: Same results as the corresponding expected test case results in Section 1 of Marking an applicant, while still in the filtered list.

     3. Test case: `mark 6`, then `list`<br>
-       Expected: For `mark 6`, the sixth contact is marked to `Done` and details of the marked contact shown in the status message.
+       Expected: For `mark 6`, the sixth applicant is marked to `Done` and details of the marked applicant shown in the result display.
-                 After `list`, locate the marked person in the list and the person should still be `Done`.
+                 After `list`, locate the marked applicant in the list and the applicant should still be `Done`.

 ### Unmarking an applicant

-1. Unmarking a person while all persons are being shown
+1. Unmarking applicants while all applicants are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list all currently `Done`.
+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list all currently `Done`.

     2. Test case: `unmark 1`<br>
-       Expected: First contact is unmarked to `Not Done`.
-Details of the unmarked contact shown in the status message.
+       Expected: First applicant is unmarked to `Not Done`.
+Details of the unmarked applicant shown in the result display.

     3. Test case: `unmark 0`<br>
-       Expected: No person is unmarked.
-Error details shown in the status message.
+       Expected: No applicant is unmarked.
+Error details shown in the result display stating that the index is invalid.

     4. Test case: `unmark 2`, then `unmark 2` again<br>
-       Expected: Second contact is unmarked to `Not Done` with the first `unmark 2`.
-Details of the unmarked contact shown in the status message.
+       Expected: Second applicant is unmarked to `Not Done` with the first `unmark 2`.
+Details of the unmarked applicant shown in the result display.
-                 For the second `unmark 2`, no new person is unmarked.
-Error details shown in the status message.
+                 For the second `unmark 2`, no new applicant is unmarked.
+Error details shown in the result display stating that an applicant that is `Not Done` cannot be unmarked.

     5. Test case: `unmark 3 3`<br>
-       Expected: No person is unmarked.
-Error details shown in the status message.
+       Expected: No applicant is unmarked.
+Error details shown in the result display stating that there should not be duplicate indexes.

     6. Other incorrect unmark commands to try: `unmark`, `unmark x` (where x is larger than the list size), `unmark y` (where y is any negative integer)<br>
-       Expected: No person is unmarked.
-Error details shown in the status message.
+       Expected: No applicant is unmarked.
+Error messages displaying the cause of error is shown in the results display.

     7. Test case: `unmark 4 5`<br>
-       Expected: Fourth and fifth contact are unmarked to `Not Done`.
-Details of the unmarked contacts shown in the status message.
+       Expected: Fourth and fifth applicant are unmarked to `Not Done`.
+Details of the unmarked applicant shown in the result display.

-2. Marking a person while a filtered list of persons are being shown
+2. Marking applicants while a filtered list of applicants are being shown

-    1. Prerequisites: Find a valid group of persons using the `find` command with appropriate inputs.
-Multiple persons in the filtered list all currently `Done`.
+    1. Prerequisites: Find a valid group of applicants using the `find` command with appropriate inputs.
+Multiple applicants in the filtered list all currently `Done`.

-    2. Test case: Utilise the same test cases in Section 1 of Unmarking a person<br>
+    2. Test case: Utilise the same test cases in Section 1 of Unmarking an applicant<br>
-       Expected: Same results as the corresponding expected test case results in Section 1 of Unmarking a person, while still in the filtered list.
+       Expected: Same results as the corresponding expected test case results in Section 1 of Unmarking an applicant, while still in the filtered list.

     3. Test case: `unmark 6`, then `list`<br>
-       Expected: For `unmark 6`, the sixth contact is unmarked to `Not Done` and details of the unmarked contact shown in the status message.
+       Expected: For `unmark 6`, the sixth applicant is unmarked to `Not Done` and details of the unmarked applicant shown in the result display.
-                 After `list`, locate the unmarked person in the list and the person should still be `Not Done`.
+                 After `list`, locate the unmarked applicant in the list and the applicant should still be `Not Done`.

 ### Deleting marked applicants

-1. Deleting marked applicants while all persons are being shown
+1. Deleting marked applicants while all applicants are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
-Some persons are currently `Done`.
+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.
+Some applicants are currently `Done`.

     2. Test case: `delete_marked`<br>
-       Expected: All the persons with `Done` are deleted from the list.
-Details of the deleted contacts shown in the status message.
+       Expected: All the applicants with `Done` are deleted from the list.
+Details of the deleted applicants shown in the result display.

-2. Deleting marked applicants while a filtered list of persons are being shown
+2. Deleting marked applicants while a filtered list of applicants are being shown

-    1. Prerequisites: Find a valid group of persons using the `find` command with appropriate inputs.
-Multiple persons in the filtered list.
-Some persons are currently `Done`.
+    1. Prerequisites: Find a valid group of applicants using the `find` command with appropriate inputs.
+Multiple applicants in the filtered list.
+Some applicants are currently `Done`.

     2. Test case: `delete_marked`<br>
-       Expected: All the persons with `Done` are deleted from the list, not just those found in the filtered list.
-Details of the deleted contacts shown in the status message.
+       Expected: All the applicants with `Done` are deleted from the list, not just those found in the filtered list.
+Details of the deleted applicants shown in the result display.

 ### Saving data